-was not resolved through the consultations, in March 2020, Japan requested examinations by a panel and in July 2020, the panel was established.
-In June and July 2020, EU and Chinese Taipei also requested establishment of a panel and the panel was established, respectively.
-In April 2023, a panel report was published which fully accepted Japan's arguments and found India's measures to increase tariffs on ICT (information and communications technology) products to be inconsistent with the WTO Agreements.
+In May 2019 Japan requested that the government of India hold consultations based on the WTO Agreements and pursued the withdrawal of the measures.
+However, as the issue was not resolved through the consultations, in March 2020, Japan requested the establishment of a panel and in July 2020, the panel was established.
+In June and July 2020, EU and Chinese Taipei also requested the establishment of a panel and the panels were established, respectively.
+In April 2023, the panel report was published which fully accepted Japan's arguments and found India's measures to increase tariffs on the ICT (information and communications technology) products to be inconsistent with the WTO Agreements.

-In May 2023, India appealed to the WTO Appellate Body and is waiting for the review at the Appellate Body.
-Japan will appropriately respond in the Appellate Body's procedure when it is resumed.
+In May 2023, India appealed to the WTO Appellate Body, and the case is pending the start of the Appellate Body procedure.
+Japan will appropriately respond in the Appellate Body procedure when it is resumed.
 Japan will also continue to request that India promptly and faithfully correct the measures.

-• India: Safeguard Measures on Hot-Rolled Steel Products
+India: Safeguard Measures on Hot-Rolled Steel Coils

-On September 7, 2015, the government of India initiated an investigation on hot-rolled steel products and decided to impose provisional safeguard measures on September 9, 2015, which is only two days after the initiation.
-The provisional safeguard measures were imposed on September 14, 2015 levying duties on hot-rolled steel products.
+On September 7, 2015, the government of India initiated an investigation on hot-rolled steel coils and decided to impose provisional safeguard measures on September 9, 2015, which is only two days after the initiation.
+The provisional safeguard measures were imposed on September 14, 2015 levying duties on hot-rolled steel coils.
 In March 2016 the government of India made a public notice on imposing the definitive safeguard measures for a period of two years and six months, starting from the date of levy of the provisional safeguard duty.